Thomas-programmiert/tool-pywisp/docs/guide/index.rst

 -------------

 The `defaults.sreg` constitutes the standard configuration file for `PyWisp`.
 It uses a `yaml` syntax.
-Below a normal configuration with two experiments is presented:
+Below, a normal configuration with two experiments is presented:

 .. code-block:: yaml

-    # default experiment file that is loaded when the gui starts up
+    # default experiment file that is loaded when the GUI starts up

     - Name: TestSystem